pywood21/holz_202209/Manscriput/manuscript.md

 #### 2.3 building deep learning based semantic segmentation model

     After the video taking during the bending test, the first image at every second of tje image was captured for preparing the image sequence.
 The 12 original images with 256 pixels x 256 pixels were cropped from the image sequence recorded by.
 The watershed segmentation was firstly applied for label the boundary of wood cell wall.
 The unlabeled part was manually modified to make their corresponding ground truth masks with cell wall boundary labeled in white and background labeled in black were manually prepared.
 Finally, The 12 sets of original image and corresponding ground truth mask were used for building semantic segmentation model.
-And the asymmetric U-net architecture was used for the model training.
-(Figure for )
+And the asymmetric U-net architecture with batch normalization was used for the model training.
+(Fig.X )

 <img title="" src="../Figures/mask_preparation.png" alt="mask_preparation.png" data-align="center" width="635">